2024 Hungarian Grand Prix

 The 2024 Hungarian Grand Prix (officially known as the Formula 1 Hungarian Grand Prix 2024) was a Formula One motor race that took place on 21 July 2024 at the Hungaroring in Mogyoród, Hungary.
 It was the thirteenth round of the 2024 Formula One World Championship.

 The McLarens of Lando Norris and Oscar Piastri locked out the front row, their first since the 2012 Brazilian Grand Prix.
 Piastri won the race for McLaren, marking his maiden victory in Formula One.
 Teammate Norris finished second, marking McLaren’s first 1–2 finish since the 2021 Italian Grand Prix.
 Mercedes driver Lewis Hamilton finished third, becoming the first driver to record 200 career podiums.

+As a consequence, Norris narrowed the gap over Verstappen in the World Drivers' Championship to 76 points.
+In the World Constructors' Championship, Red Bull's lead in the standings decreased to 51 points after McLaren scored the maximum available points for the first time this season, overtaking Ferrari for second with 338 points, 16 points ahead of Ferrari.

 Background

 The event was held at the Hungaroring in Mogyoród for the 39th time in the circuit's history, across the weekend of 19–21 July.
 The Grand Prix was the thirteenth round of the 2024 Formula One World Championship and the 39th running of the Hungarian Grand Prix as part of the Formula One World Championship.